dshea89/HRLPlus/README.md

 To end a run, click on the "Stop" button on the teacher's screen.
 Note that after each run, you should delete or move the files `8000`, `8100`, etc., as well as `group-file`, otherwise the old files will be read for a new run.

+Note that, when selected domains in the `DOMAIN` view, although only one domain is selected in the list at a time, all properties of that domain are added to the other surrounding windows.
+This allows for working with multiple domains at a time.

 ### Proving Deduced Conjectures

 Otter and Mace are the currently supported interfaces for proving deduced conjectures as mathematical theorems.